UriCW/vimport/README.md

 You can then start the worker and the flask application locally by running

 `local_run.sh`

+This just starts the application, and the worker, it's equivalent to `celery -A app worker --loglevel INFO` and `python -m flask --app app run`

 By default the application listens on port 5000, not 8050 like the docker compose method above.